era180000/selinuxhelper/README.md

 ## <u> Definition Hover and Go-To </u>

-To see the definition hold control while hovering over a term.
+To see the definition hovering over a term.
-Use Ctrl + Click to open the file location containing the definition
+Use Ctrl + Click to open the file location containing the definition Use F12 while cursor is in a word or it is highlighted to jump to the file location of the definition

 ## <u> Comment Highlighting </u>